JcaPetri/Apollo-System-MySql/README.md

 					DateTimeStamp		--> The DateTimeStamp is the datetime UTC of the last modification.
 					TableHistory		-->	The TableHistory contain then change history of each column.

-		SysEntityFields_Tbl
+		SysEntityStructures_Tbl
 			Contains the system structure.
 In this table you build the tables and java entities structures, with thiers column and fields.
 			You must define all the properties of the entities.
 			The key for each record:
 				ID		--> is the uniqueidentifier auto generated.
 				IDNum	--> is the autoincrement number auto generated.
 			The unique Key is the union of:
 				FieldIDn 		--> The FieldIDn is the IDNum of the field/column of the entity.
-Link with the SysEntityField_Tbl.
+Link with the SysBaseElements_Tbl.
 				EntityIDn 		--> The EntityIDn is the IDNum of the entity.
-Link with the SysEntity_Tbl.
+Link with the SysBaseElements_Tbl.
-									The entity is set to a microservice and business unit.
+				MicroserviceIDn --> the IdNum of the Microservice that the Field and Entity belong.
+When is equal System, all microservices hava access to them.
+				BusinessUnitID	--> the IdNum of the BusinessUnit that the Field and Entity and Microservice belong.
-				When an entity is selected from the Entity_Tbl, the BusinessUnit are set, these parameters define the possible fields to be selected.
+				When an entity is selected from the Entity_Tbl, the Microservice and BusinessUnit are set, these parameters define the possible fields to be selected.
+			Common Field/Columns for all tables
+				The objective of these are to store critical information for the system and the record history.
+					StatedIDn 			--> The StatedIDn is the IDNum that define if the record is enable or not.
+					CreatedByIDn		--> The CreatedByIDn is the IDNum of the user who created the record.
+					LastModifiedByIDn	--> The LastModifiedByIDn is the IDNum of the last user who modified the record.
+					OwnerIDn			--> The OwnerIDn is the IDNum of the record owner.
+					DateCreated			--> The DateCreated is the record creation datetime UTC.
+					DateTimeStamp		--> The DateTimeStamp is the datetime UTC of the last modification.
+					TableHistory		-->	The TableHistory contain then change history of each column.

 		SysEntityStructureFieldProperties_Tbl
 			Contains the properties of each column/field of an table/Entity.
 			Each field/column can have many properties, like DataType, Lenght, IsPrimaryKey, IsNotNull, etc.